RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 from seeking to have the lawyer &hellip; named as executor of the client’s estate” or other lucrative position.
-But see Rule 1.7 conflict of interest!
+But see Model Rule 1.7 conflict of interest!

 Comment [8] requires the lawyer to secure the client’s “informed consent” when the lawyer’s personal interest would itself create a conflict.